Trail Conditions Update – August 28, 2020

 Please observe 2-metre physical distancing at all times on the GDT and avoid long-distance ‘thru’ hikes that involve resupplying and interaction with people in communities along the GDT.
 To limit the potential transmission of the virus between you and others, being completely self-supported on GDT outings is essential.
 Stay local, bring everything you need, avoid side trips from the trail to resupply, and always Leave No Trace.

 - Alberta Parks re-opened all provincial parks on May 1.
-Campground reservations opened on May 14 for Alberta residents only for camping dates starting June 1.
-All Alberta backcountry campsites – both reserved and first-come, first-served – now allow 100% capacity.
+Campground reservations opened on May 14 and all Alberta backcountry campsites – both reserved and first-come, first-served – now allow 100% capacity.

-- BC Parks re-opened all provincial parks along the GDT on May 14.
-Most provincial backcountry campgrounds along the GDT re-opened on June 1 for BC residents.
-Backcountry camping opportunities remain available for non-BC residents accessing Elk Lakes, Height of the Rockies and Mount Assiniboine provincial parks on the Alberta/BC border through existing established trail routes.
+- BC Parks re-opened all provincial parks along the GDT on May 14 and most provincial backcountry campgrounds along the GDT re-opened on June 1.

 - Waterton Lakes National Park: The Akamina Parkway is closed to vehicles, pedestrians and bicycles due to construction resulting in no access to Cameron Lake, Akamina Pass, Rowe Lakes or the Mount Rowe Alternate Route.
 As long as the Akamina Parkway remains closed to hikers, a detour can be followed from Waterton Townsite to reconnect with the GDT via the Crandell Lake Trail, Red Rock Parkway and Blakiston Valley Trail, a distance of about 26 km vs 43 km on the GDT.